Ola-raji/Lucid-Point-Consult-Strategic-Requirements-Engineering-Digital-Implementation-Framework/README.md

 # Lucid-Point-Consult-Strategic-Requirements-Engineering-Digital-Implementation-Framework

 ## 📖 About the Project
-This project involves the strategic design and development of a comprehensive digital ecosystem for **Lucid Point Consult**, a premier financial and management consulting firm based in Nigeria.
+This project involves the strategic design and development of a comprehensive digital ecosystem for **Lucid Point Consult**, a premier professional services firm based in Nigeria.
 The firm positions itself as "architects of sustainable success," standing at the intersection of deep financial expertise and transformative business strategy.

 The primary objective is to transition the firm’s brand into a high-authority digital asset that functions as a reputation builder, a sales funnel, and a specialized knowledge platform.
-The website is designed to mirror the firm’s commitment to technical excellence and intelligent innovation, providing a gateway for visionary leaders to turn challenges into competitive advantages.
+The website is designed to mirror the firm’s commitment to technical excellence, intelligent innovation and dynamism, providing a gateway for visionary leaders to turn challenges into competitive advantages.

 ## 🏗️ Scope of Services
 The platform is built to showcase and facilitate the firm’s multi-disciplinary service portfolio: